9thAAC/9thAAC.github.io/index.md

 <!-- **To register, please fill in [this form](https://forms.gle/HifdrEdRzJRnovBd6).** -->

-To register for travel support, please fill in [this form](https://forms.office.com/r/0cpZfR0e0T).
+Register for travel support is now closed.

 <h2 id="dead">Deadlines</h2>